gamemann/Kilimanjaro/README.md

 * Automatically whitelists outbound traffic and reports to Killfrenzy to sync all edge servers.
 * Collects a lot of stats such as packets/bytes per second and sends them to Killfrenzy.
 * Performs [A2S_INFO](https://developer.valvesoftware.com/wiki/Server_queries#A2S_INFO) caching through [AF_XDP](https://www.kernel.org/doc/html/latest/networking/af_xdp.html) with challenge support.
+* Rate limits for TCP, UDP, and ICMP.
+* Whitelist and blacklist maps with CIDR support that allows you to allow/drop traffic with IP ranges.

 ## Credits
 * [Christian Deacon](https://github.com/gamemann)